Why shoot in black and white?

 Tip# 9.
 Look for balance

 By balance, I mean that the image looks balanced throughout the composition.
-You do this by shifting the frame and juxtaposing subjects within it the frame so that objects, tones, and colours are of equal visual weight to compare or contrast or to create an interesting effect.
-The photo will be balanced when subject areas equally command a viewer’s attention.
+You do this by shifting the frame and juxtaposing subjects within the frame so that objects, tones, and colours are of equal visual weight to compare or contrast or to create an interesting effect.
+The photo will be balanced when subject areas command a viewer’s attention equally.

 Compositional and thematic elements relate to one another.
 At first, you will try to arrange your scene (with leading lines, the golden ratio or framing), but while doing that, you will hopefully also notice the more poetic instances.
 This can be the rush of waves or the sweep of clouds in the sky.
 This will come to you as second nature when practising.

-For the balance in the tones, you can use your histogram to get a visual representation of the tonal value of your photo.
-We want a healthy balance of light and dark that is deliberately chosen to create mood, feeling and emotion.
+You can use your histogram to visualise your photo’s tonal value to balance the tones.
+We want a healthy balance of light and dark deliberately chosen to create mood, feeling, and emotion.

 Tip# 10.
 Choose the best season for black-and-white landscapes

-Every season has its own virtues, but for the purposes of black & white landscapes, autumn and winter are probably the real winners.
+Every season has its virtues, but autumn and winter are probably the real winners for black-and-white landscapes.

-These seasons bring weather with more clouds (diffusing the light) and lower and more moody light, giving your scene a dramatic edge.
-Mist and fog are more likely in these seasons, which can elevate your shot to another level.
+These seasons bring the weather with more clouds (diffusing the light) and lower and more moody light, giving your scene a dramatic edge.
+Mist and fog are more likely in these seasons, elevating your shot to another level.

 Go to my blog on weather and landscape photography.
 Working in black and white can extend the usable hours in the day for landscape photography because there is more emphasis on the composition than the quality of light.
 You can often shoot in harder light than you can with colour.